The next town I’m reviewing as part of my lazy weekend guide to the stunning Australian South Coast is Ulladulla.

 Enjoy a guided eco-walk around Lake Conjola and take in the sights and sounds of the lakeside, bush, and beach.
 Depending on the time of year, you make even spot some dolphins and whales.

 9. Ulladulla Harbour North Beach

-Located close to the town centre, North beach is pet friendly beach which is perfect for fishing.
-It’s a great place to just chill and enjoy some freshly made fish and chips from Fisherman’s Wharf Seafood.
-The Sunday markets are held close by to this beach so you’re in Ulladulla for a lazy weekend getaway, you can check this out at the same time.
+Located close to the town center, North beach is a pet-friendly beach that is perfect for fishing.
+It’s a great place just to chill and enjoy some freshly made fish and chips from Fisherman’s Wharf Seafood.
+The Sunday markets are held close by to this beach, so you’re in Ulladulla for a lazy weekend getaway; you can check this out at the same time.

 10. Ulladulla sea pool

-This is Ulladulla’s version of Bondi’s icebergs and apparently the locals like keep it quiet.
-This pool is perfect on a hot sunny afternoon if you want a refreshing dip in fresh sea water.
+This is Ulladulla’s version of Bondi’s icebergs and apparently the locals like to keep it quiet.
+This pool is perfect on a hot sunny afternoon if you want a refreshing dip in fresh seawater.

 Where to stay?

 Next to the beach, of course!
 I’ve heard good things about the Mollymook Beachfront Luxury Apartments, which sits next to Mollymook beach and 20 meters from the Golf club.